Parquetry Floors available in Adelaide

 Parquet (from the French “a small compartment”) is geometric pieces of wood used for a decorative pattern in flooring.
 Parquet patterns are often entirely geometrical & angular.
 The most popular pattern is herringbone however here at Parquetry Flooring Company in Adelaide we do many variations of Parquetry.

-Parquetry floors are a sustainable, high end product, pleasing to the eye and easy to clean and maintain.
+Parquetry floors are a sustainable, high-end product, pleasing to the eye and easy to clean and maintain.
 Every floor is unique and can reflect the preferences of the home or business owner.
-Installing parquetry is the timeless craftsmanship laying small blocks of hardwood timber in different patterns which dates back hundreds of years.
+Installing parquetry is the timeless craftsmanship laying small blocks of hardwood timber in different patterns which date back hundreds of years.

 Parquetry Flooring Company has been installing Parquetry Floors for over 50 years.
 They are the experts in the field of solid hardwood parquetry and engineered parquetry in Adelaide and South Australia.